 - activities of daily living and quality of life

 But sporting ability was not different between the 2 groups.
 PRP prescription was significantly more helpful for relieving patients’ pain compared to corticosteroids .It’s also notable that using PRP was more helpful in improving the 20-meter-walk test than corticosteroid treatment but none of the treatments had any impact on active flexion Range of Motion ،passive flexion Range of Motion and flexion contracture.

-This study demonstrated that one shot of PRP injection, decreased joint pain more and longer-term, alleviated the symptoms, and enhanced the activity of daily living and quality of life in short-term duration in comparison with corticosteroid.9
+This study demonstrated that one shot of PRP injection, decreased joint pain more and longer-term, alleviated the symptoms, and enhanced the activity of daily living and quality of life in short-term duration in comparison with corticosteroid.12

-The pitfalls of basing opinion on a single injection of Platelet Rich Plasma Therapy are many and outlined below.
+The pitfalls of basing opinion on a single injection of Platelet Rich Plasma Therapy are many.
 Fortunately in the above research, the study authors make it clear they were testing one injection of PRP vs one injection of cortisone.
 In other studies the entire classification of PRP can be given a positive or negative outcome based on a single injection – this of course would not be accurate.

 Some physicians may use PRP as a single dose treatment rather than as part of a comprehensive treatment program.
 Used this way PRP may not be as effective.
 For this reason, some researchers see the components, healing mechanisms, and outcomes of PRP as challenging, and though the treatment has reparative functions in osteoarthritis of the knee even with the single dose usage, they would like to see a standardized protocol.13

 This is alluded to in another paper which says: